 I am not telling you all this to impress you, but to stress on the fact that if you have figured out your coaching niche properly, you won’t have to struggle as much to build your business.

 Because not niching has a lot of implications.

 Your JV partners will find you too generic.

 Your ads won’t have good Click through rates.

-Selecting the right niche is going to help you a lot.
+But selecting the right niche is going to help you a lot.

 If I had to give one advice to all new coaches who are starting out, I’d suggest all of you spend as much time as you can or get some professional help to figure out and test your niche.

-All coaches make mistakes when it comes to finding and refining their coaching niche.
+Many coaches make mistakes when it comes to finding and refining their coaching niche.
 Some of the top mistakes that they make are….